Tourbillon With Three Flying Bridges Aston Martin Edition

 Upholding Girard-Perregaux tradition, this model skilfully plays with proportions and shapes much to the delight of aesthetes.
 The 44-millimeter case of the Tourbillon with Three Flying Bridges - Aston Martin Edition is formed of Grade 5 titanium, a strong, hypoallergenic alloy selected by Aston Martin for its lightweight properties.
 It is suffused with black DLC (Diamond-Like Carbon), bestowing the watch with a stealthy appearance.
 Interestingly, titanium ore was discovered in Great Britain, the home of Aston Martin, back in 1791 by an English clergyman, William Gregor, in the same year Girard-Perregaux was founded.

 A sapphire crystal "box" is positioned in front of the house, as well as to the rear, coaxing light to illuminate the case interior, thereby augmenting readability.
 The movement eschews the main plate, sitting between both panes of sapphire crystal and seemingly floating in mid-air.
 Three bridges, an iconic signature of Girard-Perregaux, span the dial and are formed of titanium with black PVD (Physical Vapour Deposition) treatment and polished angles.
 The design endows the timepiece with an airy appearance, affording breathtaking views of movement components ordinarily hidden from view.
 While Girard-Perregaux has a long history of making the invisible visible, in this instance it has ventured off-piste, creating a watch whose movement appears to levitate within the case.
 This is achieved by paring back the movement, causing the main plate to seemingly disappear, thereby creating the illusion of the movement flying within the case.
-It was this particular characteristic that led to the term ‘Flying Bridges'.
+It was this particular characteristic that led to the term "Flying Bridges".

 The cage of the tourbillon, positioned in the lower portion of the dial, is "lyre-shaped", a characteristic found on all the company's tourbillons dating back to the 19th century.
 A blued hand affixed to the cage imparts the running seconds.
-The tourbillon cage, measuring a mere 10mm in diameter, is composed of 79 components which collectively weigh only 0.25 grams.
+The tourbillon cage, measuring a mere 10mm in diameter, is composed of 79 components that collectively weigh only 0.25 grams.
 This remarkably low figure helps mitigate energy consumption.

 The barrel, positioned at 12 o'clock, is open-worked, affording partial views of the mainspring.
 A white gold micro-rotor, positioned beneath the barrel, energizes the mainspring and, unlike most automatic watches, it grants unobstructed views of the movement.
-The car company's name is engraved on the vertical flank of the micro-rotor and is filled with white luminescent treatment which appears blue in restricted light.
+The car company's name is engraved on the vertical flank of the micro-rotor and is filled with a white luminescent treatment which appears blue in restricted light.
 Likewise, the indexes and hands are also treated with white luminescent treatment and, once again, emit a blue glow in dim light.

 The Tourbillon with Three Flying Bridges - Aston Martin Edition, a limited edition of 18 pieces, is immediately available worldwide in all authorized Girard-Perregaux retailers.